kskmemory/Exploratory-vs-Confirmatory-data-analysis-using-Python/README.md

 Key Takeaways

-Task 1
+# Task 1 - Introduction
-Title: Introduction

 ● EDA or Exploratory Data Analysis is one of the data analysis methods where we use different statistical summaries and graphical representations to perform initial investigations on the data to discover interesting patterns, spot anomalies, and overall, for a better understanding of our data.

 ● EDA is used to see how our data can be useful.

-Task 2
-Title: Exploratory Data Analysis - Where to start?
+# Task 2 - Exploratory Data Analysis - Where to start?

 ● The first step of Data Exploration is to check what kinds of data types we are working with.